oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

         ![AVDF](./images/avdf-015.png "Show the enabled Unified Audit policies") **Note** Repeat the query for **`customer_orders`** pdb and re-confirm

+> [!TIP]
+> You've now provisioned audit policies in the target that generates an audit event when actions tracked occur in the database.
+Let's see how to collect these audit events and raise actionable alerts

 ## Task 2: Pro-actively monitor actionable audit events with alerts

-### Step 1: Provision alert policy for account management operations
+### **Step 1: Provision alert policy for account management operations**

 1. Click on the **Policies** tab